-- Check that the combustion parameters are in the suggested limits. - Check the flow rate measuring it on the counter or, if it was not possible, verifying the combustion head pressure by means of a differential pressure gauge. - Then, adjust the combustion values corresponding to the points between maximum and minimum: set the shape of the adjusting cam foil.
-The adjusting cam sets the air/gas ratio in those points, regulating the opening-closing of the throttle gas valve. - Set, now, the low flame output, acting on the low flame microswitch of the actuator in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.
+- Check that the combustion parameters are in the suggested limits. - Check the flow rate measuring it on the counter or, if it was not possible, verifying the combustion head pressure by means of a differential pressure gauge, as described on par. see "Measuring the gas pressure in the combustion head" on page 19. - Set the low flame output, acting on the low flame microswitch of the actuator in order to avoid the low flame output increasing too much or that the flues temperature gets too low to cause condensation in the chimney.